jamesiarmes/commerce_installments/README.md

   * installment_payment is the product used for an installment.

 The module has dependencies on commerce_installments, features, commerce_features, date_api, date, commerce_installments_feature, entityreference.

+## Rules

+Several pieces of functionality are determined by rules provided with the feature:
+* *Add item to cart* component is used only by the "My installments" VBO view to provide the add-to-cart functionality to VBO.
+* *Create Installment Payment Product for Line Item* component is used to call the in-code product creation function and is used by *Commerce Installments Create Installments* rule.
+* *Disable Installment Payment Product* component is used to disable a payment product when it has been paid.
+* *Commerce Installments Create Installments* rule fires when completing the checkout process and creates the individual installment payment products using the *Create Installment Payment Product for Line Item* component.
+* *Disable Installment Payment Product When It's Been Paid* rule loops through the line items in an order and calls the *Disable Installment Payment Product* component to disable.

+All rules provided by this module are tagged "commerce_installments".

+## Demonstration

 To demonstrate the module's features, enable both modules and then: